Chaos Control

 This painting was inspired by a single boulder.
-One side a riot of tawny colours, the other plain.
-A row of organically shaped marks, with a hint of square-ness, bisecting the stone.
+One side was plain, the other a riot of tawny colours.
+A row of organically shaped marks, with a hint of square-ness, bisected the stone.

 The concept was born: a balance of flamboyance and structure.